 And of course they would be, as this quaint orchard has been a family farm operation since 1812.
 (The original 1812 home still stands, with an additional ell that was added in 1850.)
 Accordingly, a few dozen trees here are over 150 years old and still producing fruit!

 Some of these apple varieties are available in late August, though most apples at Sweetser’s grow through the classic Fall apple season months of September and October.
-Be sure to mark your calender– it’s nice to head out on a crisp day with a good sweater.
+Be sure to mark your calendar– it’s nice to head out on a crisp day with a good sweater.

 In addition to apples, this farm-style market stall is a great place to buy select vegetables, cut flowers, maple syrup, pumpkins, honey, and cheese, as well as the associated apple cider, apple butter, cider donuts, fresh baked apples pies, pastries, and bread.
 Everything is made locally– look for Maine food purveyors like Squire Mountain Cheese, Cooper Farms, Two Fat Cats Bakery, Cumberland Baking, and Coastal Maine Popcorn.